Case Western Reserve University: Housing

 First-year students are grouped into one of four residential colleges that are overseen by first-year coordinators.
 The Mistletoe, Juniper, and Magnolia residential colleges were established when the "First Year Experience" system was introduced, and Cedar was created in the fall of 2005 to accommodate a large influx of new students.
 In the fall of 2007, Magnolia was integrated into Mistletoe, however, it was later re-separated in the fall of 2012.
 The areas of focus for each college are – Cedar: visual and performing arts; Mistletoe: service leadership; Juniper: multiculturalism and Magnolia: sustainability.
-Magnolia now includes Clarke Tower, which also houses second year students as well as first year students.